 The map fabric on the cork board is very robust and won’t tear with the pushpins.
 The cork tiles could have been decoupaged with maps printed on paper but I think the fabric is better.

 If you prefer a map magnetic pinboard then there is a tutorial for one here, which includes travel tag magnetic pins.
-This cork board would also look great in a den or teen bedroom.
+This cork board would also look great in a den or teen bedroom and go well with my map DIY magazine holders.

 For more map craft ideas visit DIYideacenter.